SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 - `USMove`: Stores the S&P500 closing price difference.

-- `JapanGap`: Stores the difference between the previous day closing price and the Opening prices.
+- `JapanGap`: Stores the difference between the previous day closing price and the current days Opening prices.

+- `IndiaGap`: Stores the difference between the previous day closing price and the current days Opening price.

 #### 3) Exploratory Analysis.

 #### 4) Fitting the Models.